Balkh Hash Plant From The historic Center Of Afghan Cannabis Culture

 Not unlike other north Afghan Landraces, the plants can be broad to narrow leafleted.

 Although the buds can end up being quite heavy, these plants almost never need support.
 Their frame is very sturdy with a large and robust main stem.
+The stems are so thick and hard that the plants could easily support 4 times more weight!
+For that reason, Balkh Hash Plant can withstand very high winds.

 As they flower, about 10% of the Balkh landrace plants gradually turn black.
 Towards the end of the flowering cycle, some of the plants have become completely black both on the leaves and flowers.

 Landrace Genetics, central Asian landrace expert, personally aquired the seeds in the Balkh Province near the city of Balkh in 2018.
-The Khalifa team has then been adapting this strain to growing indoors by reducing the hermaphroditism and decreasing the amount of undesirable phenotypes while preserving a lot of genetic diversity.
+The Khalifa team has since been adapting this strain to growing indoors by reducing the hermaphroditism and decreasing the amount of undesirable phenotypes while preserving a lot of genetic diversity.